apache/superset/CONTRIBUTING.md

 ## Testing

+### Python

+Make sure all dependencies are installed locally with:

+    pip install -r dev-reqs.txt

 Python tests can be run with:

     ./run_tests.sh

-Make sure all dependencies are installed locally with:

-    pip install -r dev-reqs.txt
+### Javascript

 We use [Mocha](https://mochajs.org/), [Chai](http://chaijs.com/) and [Enzyme](http://airbnb.io/enzyme/) to test Javascript.
 Tests can be run with: